andrew10043/website/content/author/admin/_index.md

 +++

-I am a resident physician-scientist in the Department of Anesthesiology at the Duke University School of Medicine with plans to pursue a fellowship in Pediatric Anesthesiology.
-My primary interests include risk prediction and rigorous assessment of heterogeneity of treatment effects in an effort to develop tools to guide patient-specific clinical decisions in the perioperative period.
+I am a pediatric anesthesiology fellow in the Department of Anesthesiology at the Duke University School of Medicine.
+My primary interests include risk prediction, Bayesian modeling, and heterogeneity of treatment effects in the context of developing tools to guide patient-specific, evidence-based clinical decisions in the perioperative period.